 They can get their exercise when they want without any issues – its quiet (doesn’t disturb others), its stable and low impact make it a good choice to achieve their fitness goals in their own home.

 There are some people who have received a bike that shouldn’t have been sent out due to missing or defective parts.
 This is very much a small minority.

 The company does work with them to fix the issue when given the chance.

 As noted in a paragraph above, the majority of people of all ages with some into their nineties in their reviews they use the bike on a regular basis receive a very good bike for the price.

 This is an affordable priced folding exercise bike that most people feel is good solid and reliable piece of exercise equipment.
 It doesn’t come with many extras as you’d expect for the price.

 Comparing it to what you would pay for a gym membership and it pays for itself quickly especially as it can be used by multiple users too.

-When I check for the best deal online I found it at Amazon where it qualified for free shipping and Prime.
+When I checked at Amazon it qualified for free shipping and Prime.